jellyfin/jellyfin.org/docs/general/testing/web/index.md

 :::caution

 Using a development version of clients may lead to data corruption or loss on the server.
-Please make regular backups of Jellyfin files.
+Please use a dedicated test server and make regular backups of Jellyfin files.
 [Read More](/docs/general/administration/configuration#server-paths)

 :::